GoPro HERO7 Black Edition Action Camera Review

 I found the touchscreen responsive most of the time, although it can lag and freeze occasionally.
 This is normally resolved by turning the screen off and back on, and once I had to pull the battery as it was totally unresponsive.

-GoPro Smartphone App
+GoPro Mobile App

-The smartphone app for Android initially worked really well for me.
-It discovered the camera quickly and allowed me to not only browse and download the photos and videos from the camera, but I could also change the settings, more options than are in the camera menus, and even use it as a remote control.
+The mobile app for Android initially worked really well for me.
+It discovered the camera quickly and allowed me to not only browse and download the photos and videos from the camera, but I could also change the settings, have more options than are in the camera menus, and even use it as a remote control.

-GoPro Voice Commands
+GoPro HERO7 Black Voice Commands

 I tried using the voice commands to take a photo - "GoPro Take a Photo" - several times for selfies, but I found it not very reliable.
-It works if you are holding the camera at arm's length and its quiet, but further away or if there is any background noise - e.g. a cafe, then it was really reluctant to take a photo.
-In the end, I asked someone to take a photo for us.
+It works if you are holding the camera at arm's length and it's quiet, but further away or if there is any background noise - e.g. a cafe, then it was really reluctant to take a photo.
+In the end, I asked someone to take a photo of us.

-Although not a primary feature for me, I did find that low light performance quite good.
+Although not a primary feature for me, I did find that low-light performance is quite good.
 I spend an afternoon caving and took only the GoPro to record the afternoon.
 I wasn't expecting to take any photos, but the GoPro did quite well in near darkness.
 The HyperSmooth stabilisation doesn't seem to work in low light, so bear that in mind.
 Shooting in RAW helps, although it is slower to save, meaning you have to wait around 5 seconds to be able to take another photo.

 The photos below were all shot on the GoPro handheld.